Uberspace/lab/source/guide_codimd.rst

 So that it looks like this:

 .. code-block:: javascript
+  :emphasize-lines: 1

   //var ParallelUglifyPlugin = require('webpack-parallel-uglify-plugin')

-And comment out this block:
+And comment out this block (currently line 15 - 26):

 .. code-block:: javascript